geolocate-orchestration/geolocate-scheduler/README.md

 # scheduler

+### What's next

+Using only informers for caching is still not enough for a production grade scheduler, as it needs to track the current resource requests on nodes, pods running on each of the nodes, along a few other things.
+The default scheduler contains a custom cache implementation on top of the informers to achieve this.
+And there are also other things like handling errors during scheduling, using a proper queue implementation, achieving high availability, and of course writing some meaningful business logic to find a proper node just to name a few.

 ### Kubernetes Pod Lifecycle

 1. A pod is created and its desired state is saved to `etcd` with the node name unfilled